Montmartre Funicular: Operation

-The funicular is considered a special line not coming under the Ticket T+ fare rules for interchanges; a passenger coming from the Métro with an already-cancelled Ticket T+ must use a second ticket for the funicular, and vice versa.
+The funicular has a similar fare system as the Paris Métro network.
+Each station has turnstiles which accept the Navigo card.
+A Métro-Train-RER Ticket can be used for a single journey.
+The ticket does not allow for a free interchange between the Métro or bus network and the funicular.
+Paris Visite, daily, weekly, and monthly passes are also valid for the funicular.

+Two Métro stations are within easy walking distance of the lower station: Anvers on Line 2 about 200 m to the south and Abbesses on Line 12 about 350 m to the west.
+Bus line 40 has a stop Rue du Cardinal-Dubois in front of the upper station.

 The Codes d'oblitération ("Allocation codes") of the lower and upper stations are respectively 31-02 and 31-03.
 Code 31 corresponds to the Quartier Pigalle, or FUNB and FUNH.

 Finance

 The RATP finances the line's operation (maintenance, infrastructure and cost of personnel).
 Fares are set by political decisions which do not cover the true cost of transportation.
 The loss is made good by the controlling authority, the Syndicat des transports d'Île-de-France (STIF), which since 2005 has been under the control of the Conseil régional d'Île-de-France ("Île-de-France Regional Council") and composed of local representatives.
 It defines the general conditions of operation and the duration and frequency of services.
 Losses are made good by an annual block grant to regional transport operators funded by the versement transport ("Transport payment"), a tax raised on companies with more than nine employees.
 Public bodies also contribute.